sharovik/devbot/documentation/events.md

 Let's call it `example` and create this example folder in the `events` folder.

 ### The code
-There is a [Base event interface](../events/base/base-event.go) which defines the structure of each event.
+There is a [Base DefinedEvent interface](../internal/container/container.go) which defines the structure of each event.
 So, let's create our custom event using this base interface definition:
 ```go
 package example